by Frater V.I.M.

 The Rev. Montague Summers is a rather controversial figure in the occult.
 His books on witchcraft, vampires, and werewolves are unique for two reasons: first, they are almost unmatched in their attention to detail and historical source material, often bringing up facts ignored by most other works on the occult, and secondly, although they were written in the 20th century, Monty was a firm believer in the reality of everything he wrote about.

 Unlike others who write about “vampires” and water the concept down into some vague form of psychic ability, Monty means ACTUAL vampires when he writes of them: he means 100% the real deal, actual bloodsucking corpses that really sleep in graves and really rise from them.
-Monty’s mammoth work on Vampires, The Vampire: His Kith and Kin is still to this day unmatched as a serious history of vampirism (although, those still-living people who like to style themselves as “vampires” are quick to avoid it or dismiss it.)
+Monty’s mammoth work on Vampires, The Vampire: His Kith and Kin is still to this day unmatched as a serious history of vampirism.

 Likewise, when he discusses the witch-cult, he pulls no punches and does not try to convince anyone that the witches were either misunderstood pagans, nor were they a figment of Xian imagination.
-They were what the record says they were: devil worshippers who practiced black magic.
-(Much like how living “vampires” ignore his previously mentioned work, Wiccans and other “not-Satanism” witches are quick to ignore his works on witchcraft just as vehemently.)
+They were what the historical record says they were: devil worshippers who practiced black magic.
+Not surprisingly, Wiccans and others in the “Witchcraft-isn't-Satanism” camp are quick to ignore his works on witchcraft and dismiss his views as irrelevant.

 What greatly annoyed Monty’s critics then (and has led to him being forcibly ignored today) is his combination of holding “outdated,” “ignorant” views on the one hand, while on the other backing up what he says with more facts and records than the skeptics dare to look at it.
 In this sense, Monty’s work is dangerous to the “rational,” skeptic narrative that dominates the world of religious and occult history today.
 Monty was an unapologetic medievalist who loathed the "reason" of modern writers.
 In this Monty was not alone, but what made (and still makes) Monty a threat is his vast erudition and learning on the subjects of which he spoke.
 While it is true that Summers stretched a bit here and there in regard to some figures in the history of witchcraft (Salem and the Freemasons are two prime examples that come to mind) in the main his work far more valuable than his opponents give him credit for.